exercism/website-copy/tracks/python/exercises/armstrong-numbers/mentoring.md

 Often students are unaware of [generator expressions](https://www.python.org/dev/peps/pep-0289/) and that they can be passed directly to functions that accept iterables.
 The code above uses a generator expression to build a list then iterates through the list.
-The middle step of a temporarily list is not needed.
+The middle step of a temporary list is not needed.

 Potential feedback snippet: